MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

 SHOW ROLES;

--- Example: grant read-only access to all object types, to all roles in the -- system via the PUBLIC role
---For PostgreSQL compatibility reasons, TABLE is the object type for sources, --views, and materialized views
-ALTER DEFAULT PRIVILEGES FOR ALL ROLES GRANT SELECT ON TABLES TO PUBLIC;
+-- Example: grant read-only access to all object types, to all roles in the -- system via the PUBLIC role For PostgreSQL compatibility reasons, TABLE is -- the object type for sources, views, tables and materialized views ALTER DEFAULT PRIVILEGES FOR ALL ROLES GRANT SELECT ON TABLES TO PUBLIC;
 ALTER DEFAULT PRIVILEGES FOR ALL ROLES GRANT USAGE ON DATABASES TO PUBLIC;
 ALTER DEFAULT PRIVILEGES FOR ALL ROLES GRANT USAGE ON SCHEMAS TO PUBLIC;